digihunch/orthweb/README.md

 ### Storage Validation

 Storage validation can be performed simply by examining the content of S3 bucket.
-If S3 integration is turned on, once studies are sent to Orthanc, the corresponding DICOM file should appear in the S3 bucket.
+Once studies are sent to Orthanc, the corresponding DICOM file should appear in the S3 bucket.
 For example, we can run the following AWS CLI command from the EC2 instance:
 ```sh
 aws s3 ls s3://bucket-name
 2021-12-02 18:54:41     525848 87719ef0-cbb1-4249-a0ac-e68356d97a7a.dcm